-&lt;sup>57 See Farber, supra note 39, at 60, 74 (continuing an underlying motif, Philadelphia was not only home to many early colonial insurance endeavors but whose rise as a city of colonial prominence was dependent on wealth generated by slaves and its willingness to house pirates); see also Horne, supra note 46, at 140, 190; see also JOHN FERLING, ALMOST A MIRACLE: THE AMERICAN VICTORY IN THE WAR OR INDEPENDENCE 267, 272 (2007) (showing that Morris had a hand in or-chestrating his side's naval maneuvers in wartime despite being a merchant-just like Lloyd's did for Britain).

-&lt;sup>58 See Farber, supra note 39, at 47.
+Once war concluded in 1789, American insurers found themselves in largely uncharted territory.
+Without a war on which to build a profitable enterprise, and no longer backed by experienced London financiers, they relied home to many early colonial insurance endeavors but whose rise as a city of colonial prominence was dependent on wealth generated by slaves and its willingness to house pirates); see also Horne, supra note 46, at 140, 190; see also JOHN FERLING, ALMOST A MIRACLE: THE AMERICAN VICTORY IN THE WAR OR INDEPENDENCE 267, 272 (2007) (showing that Morris had a hand in orchestrating his side's naval maneuvers in wartime despite being a merchant-just like Lloyd's did for Britain).
+58 See Farber, supra note 39, at 47.